arvigeus/AZ-204/Learning Path/CosmoDB.md

 In eventual consistency, there's no ordering guarantee for reads.
 In the absence of any further writes, the replicas eventually converge.

-Eventual consistency is the weakest form of consistency because a client may read the values that are older than the ones it had read before.
+Eventual consistency is the weakest form of consistency because a client might read the values that are older than the ones it read before.
 Eventual consistency is ideal where the application doesn't require any ordering guarantees.
 Examples include count of Retweets, Likes, or nonthreaded comments.

 ### Explore supported APIs

-Azure Cosmos DB offers multiple database APIs, which include:
+Azure Cosmos DB offers multiple database APIs, which include NoSQL, MongoDB, PostgreSQL, Cassandra, Gremlin, and Table.

-- Azure Cosmos DB for NoSQL
-- Azure Cosmos DB for MongoDB
-- Azure Cosmos DB for PostgreSQL
-- Azure Cosmos DB for Apache Cassandra
-- Azure Cosmos DB for Table
-- Azure Cosmos DB for Apache Gremlin

 By using these APIs, you can model real world data using documents, key-value, graph, and column-family data models.
 These APIs allow your applications to treat Azure Cosmos DB as if it were various other databases technologies, without the overhead of management, and scaling approaches.
+Azure Cosmos DB helps you to use the ecosystems, tools, and skills you already have for data modeling and querying with its various APIs.

+All the APIs offer automatic scaling of storage and throughput, flexibility, and performance guarantees.
+There's no one best API, and you may choose any one of the APIs to build your application

 #### Considerations when choosing an API